“A Sacrament is a visible sign, instituted by Christ, to give grace.”

 Before Jesus was put to death, He promised His followers that He would send His Spirit to comfort and strengthen them.
 When we are confirmed, we receive the Holy Spirit, through the anointing with oil and the laying on of hands by the bishop or a priest appointed by him.
 When we receive this sacred seal we show that we belong to God; we become part of the priesthood of all believers, witnesses to Christ and heirs to His Kingdom.

 Our Confirmation program follows the Chosen program (Ascension Press) and all 7th and 8th grade students are welcome!
-Classes take place on Wednesday nights in the parish hall from 6:30-8pm.
-Our first class is on Wednesday, August 24th.
+Classes take place on Tuesday nights from 6:30-8:00pm.

 If you would like more information on registering for the Chosen program, please contact our youth minister, Lena Bohan, at firstname.lastname@example.org